-\begin{theorem} Let ${\mathcal{O}}$ denote a topologically tame IPC-orbifold with admissible ends and infinite-index end fundamental groups and without essential annuli or tori. \begin{itemize} \item A small deformation of a strict IPC-orbifold with respect to admissible ends to an IPC-structure with admissible end remains strictly IPC. \item A small deformation of a strict IPC-orbifold with respect to admissible ends with all the hyperbolic ends removed to an IPC-structure with admissible end remains strictly IPC with respect to the same collection of ends. \end{itemize} \end{theorem} \begin{proof}
+\begin{theorem} Let ${\mathcal{O}}$ denote a noncompact strongly tame SPC-orbifold with admissible ends and satisfies {\rm (IE)} and {\rm (NA)}.
+Assume $\partial \orb =\emp$.
+Let be the ends of $\orb$ where $E_{n+1}, \dots, E_k$ are some or all of the hyperbolic ends. \begin{itemize} \item Given a deformation through SPC-structures with generalized admissible ends of a strict SPC-orbifold with respect to admissible ends $E_1, \dots, E_k$ to an SPC-structure, the SPC-structure remains strictly SPC with respect to $E_1, \dots, E_k$. \item Given a deformation through SPC-structures with generalized admissible ends of a strict SPC-orbifold with respect to $E_1, \dots, E_n$ to an SPC-structure with generalized admissible end, the SPC-structure remains strictly SPC with respect to admissible ends $E_1, \dots, E_n$. \end{itemize} \end{theorem} \begin{proof}

-For the second item, $\mathcal{O}_1$ being strictly IPC implies that $\pi_1(\mathcal{O})$ is relatively hyperbolic with respect to the end fundamental groups with hyperbolic ones removed by Corollary \ref{cor:remhyp}.
+For the second item, $\mathcal{O}_1$ being strictly SPC with respect to $E_1, \dots, E_n$ implies that $\pi_1(\mathcal{O})$ is relatively hyperbolic with respect to the end fundamental groups $\pi_1(E_1), \dots, \pi_1(E_n)$ by Corollary \ref{cor:remhyp}.
 Then the small deformation does not change the group property.
-Thus, after deformation $\mathcal{O}$ is strictly IPC with respect to the ends with hyperbolic ones removed by the fourth item by Corollary \ref{cor:remhyp}.
-Then $\mathcal{O}$ is strictly IPC with respect to all the ends.
+Thus, after deformation $\mathcal{O}$ is strictly SPC with respect to $E_1, \dots, E_n$ by the fourth item by Corollary \ref{cor:remhyp}.

 The first item is simpler to show by Theorem \ref{thm:relhyp} and Theorem \ref{thm:converse}.

 \end{proof}